-Capital Improvement Program Date submitted l: 10/15/24 Date of Last Edit: 1/15/25 Project Number: CIP_FY26_SPS-12 - Project Title: Entrance Mat Retrofit - Curtis, Haynes, Loring and Noyes Justification Code: Category: Urgency of Maintenance Needs Department / Committee: SPS Contact: Sandra R. Duran, C ombined Facility Director , A-Essential Project Type is: New [] Resubmission [] Rehabilitation [X] Recurring [] X B-Asset Maintenance Very of Initial Democrat C-Enhancement Year of Initial Request: Legal compliance [] Supports Co mmunity Plan [] Description & Justification / Need: Safety compliance [] erred Maintenance [X] Provide project description, including an overview of its timeline, location of the existing aluminum track mats are original to the buildings, broken and cau track mats, fill the recessed well area with multiple layers as required of foam received. se a tripping hazard.
-The proj ect will remov e and dispose of the existing aluminum Provide project compliance factors and references requiring the project regulations or components thereof: Al DA complian ce, MGL requirement, health This retrofit will correct a current safety hazard.
+Capital Improvement Program Date submitted l: 10/15/24 Date of Last Edit: 1/15/25 Project Number: CIP_FY26_SPS-12 Project Title: Entrance Mat Retrofit - Curtis, Haynes, Loring and Noyes Justification Code: Category: Urgency of Maintenance Needs i Department / Committee: SPS Contact: Sandra R. Duran, Co ombined Facility Director A-Essential Project Type is: New [ ] Resubmission [ ] Rehabilitation [X ] Recurring [ ] • X B-Asset Maintenance Year of Initial Request: C-Enhancement Legal compliance [] Sunnorts Co mmunity Plan[ ] Description & Justification / Need: Safety compliance [] erred Maintenance [X] Provide project description, including an overview of its timeline, locati The existing aluminum track mats are original to the buildings, broken and cau track mats, fill the recessed well area with multiple layers as required of foam r se a tripping hazard.
+The proje ect will remov e and dispose of the existing aluminum Provide project compliance factors and references requiring the project regulations or components thereof: Al DA complian ce, MGL requirement, health This retrofit will correct a current safety hazard.
 Anticipated Staffing Changes: Highlight project staffing changes that would be driven by this project.
-It by the project cost or independent of that cost? s this a short- or long-term ii mpact?
-Will t this be an adjustment that is funded There is no increase in staffing expected with this funding request.
+Is by the project cost or independent of that cost? s this a short- or long-term in mpact?
+Will i this be an adjustment that is funded There is no increase in staffing expected with this funding request.
 Benefits of Project and Impact if Not Completed: Highlight project benefits, including efficiencies created, service enhan cements, and cost savings.
-Also describe any short- and long- term consequences of not funding the project ect.
+Also describe any short- and long- term consequences of not funding the proje ect.
 Impact of delayed implem entation: The current aluminum track mats are well beyond their useful life.
-Cont parts. inued use of them increases the changes of injury due to failed aluminum Alternatives Considered and Reasons for Non-selection: Typical Replacement Lifecyo cle / Service I .ife: 10 (why something else wasn't chosen) Also, re-utilization plan o another Dept, sell) f current asso ets, if available: (trade-in, passed on to Discuss Operating Budget Impact: Explain the project's short- and long-term impacts on the department's or maintenance, operation that will need to come from your operational but There are no long term operational budget impacts expected.
+Cont parts. inued use of them increases the changes of injury due to failed aluminum Alternatives Considered and Reasons for Non-selection: Typical Replacement Lifecyo le / Service I ife: 10 (why something else wasn't chosen) Also, re-utilization plan or another Dept, sell) f current asse ets, if available: (trade-in, passed on to Discuss Operating Budget Impact: Explain the project's short- and long-term impacts on the department's o maintenance, operation that will need to come from your operational but There are no long term operational budget impacts expected.